A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Thinking that the value of a University Education is the courses taken

 Demanding that the leash stays on (or is put back on).
-When someones take the leash off, don't flail about aimlessly, cause chaos, and return back, immediately, and demand they put the leash back on.
+When someone takes off the "leash", don't flail about aimlessly, cause chaos, and return back, immediately, and demand they put the leash back on.
 Don't say things like "I work better with clear constraints".
-By demanding an authority figure puts you back on the leash, you express an inability and lack of desire to figure out how to navigate off-leash.
+By demanding that an authority figure puts you back on the leash, you express an inability and lack of desire to figure out how to navigate off-leash.
 Life happens off-leash.
 Get used to it.
 Learn to love being off-leash.

 Treating NYUAD like high school.
 It's not about dances, social groups, SIGs, extra-curriculars, etc. Going beyond the university, the world needs you to be able to demonstrate deep curiosity, passion, determination, self-guidance, and critical thinking.
 Making teacher happy to get on the honor-roll is not the goal.